Museum Wish List

 Telling us about your club is as simple as 1-2-3!

-1. Print out our Club History Writing Guide online found here:
+1. Print out our Club History Writing Guide.
+I can be found online found here:

 2. Write as much as you can about the club.
 Make sure to read and complete the consent form, which is the last page of the guide.

-For more information about the AMA History Program, visit here.
+For more information about the AMA History Project, visit here.